Achievable logoAchievable logo

 Feedback

-• Use sign charts to analyze function behavior around discontinuities
+• How to analyze a function’s behavior around discontinuities

 In the previous section, we found critical points by setting f′(x)=0 or by finding where f′(x) is undefined.
-However, f′(a) only matters if f(a) is defined.
+However, for x=c to be considered a critical point, the function value f(c) must be defined.

 f(x)=ln(x2+1x)